Budgie Toys No.238

 In 1964 British Railways underwent a major re-organisation of its freight handling activities and as part of this change the logo and colours on its vehicles was switched to yellow.
 So No.238 Delivery Van was re-issued with a new look of bright yellow with a black chassis and a re-designed coupling to make a permanent link.
 The wheels remained metal but were now unpainted on the cab and ridged unpainted on the trailer.
 The Cadbury's advert was placed at the rear of the van sides and only the version with vertical chocolate bars was used.
 'Rail Freight' decals with the new style logo were also added.

 Later the manufacturer's name on the picture faces was changed to 'Budgie Models', the term preferred by Guiterman who took over ownership of Budgie in 1961.
-Interestingly 'Budgie Toys' remained on the end-flaps of this transitional box (A5) and apart from the Canvas hood Delivery Van, No.240, only one other model was given it, No.228 Coca-Cola Van.
+Interestingly 'Budgie Toys' remained on both picture faces and the end-flaps of this transitional box (A5) and apart from the Canvas Hood Delivery Van, No.240, only one other model had this style of box, No.228 Coca-Cola Van.

 In 1964, the yellow version of No.238 was given an entirely new box (B4) with a new updated illustration.
 Many of these later boxes remained after Budgie ceased trading in 1966 and when the Delivery Van was re-issued in 1984 by Starcourt in an all-yellow version, these boxes were used.
 For details of this and other late issues see Budgie No.702 Scammell Scarab

-No.238 British Railways Delivery Van is quite a common model but finding mint examples is more difficult.
-The early colour variation with the 'vertical' chocolate bar advert is scarce.
+No.238 British Railways Delivery Van is quite a common model but finding mint examples is more difficult and the first issue box is scarce.
+The early crimson & cream variation with the later 'vertical' chocolate bar advert is also scarce.

 Budgie No.238 BR Delivery Van - Hard Top

-1) CRIMSON & CREAM cab/chassis/trailer HORIZONTAL Cadbury advert pmw A2/A5 boxes 'Hard-top'
+1) CRIMSON & CREAM cab/chassis/trailer HORIZONTAL Cadbury advert pmw A1/A2/A5 boxes 'Hard-top'

 2) CRIMSON & CREAM cab/chassis/trailer VERTICAL Cadbury advert pmw A5 box 'Hard Top'